Pre

 Why Not

 Switching to Colemak takes long.
-And is just hard.
-You have to break your old muscle memory.
+And is just hard having to break your muscle memory.
 Typing is going to be a slow, ugly drudge for a while.
 I got back to averaging 70 WPM (my OG QWERTY speed) after a (long) month.
 Then again, my roommate Jack got back 84 WPM after two days (he was formerly avg 140)-- this is a developing situation (he just got 84 five minutes ago) but at this rate I'm sure he'll get 140 by the end of the week.
 This is the hardest part of the whole process.

-After you learn Colemak, good luck using other people's computers.
-It's embarrassing.
-When you learn Colemak, you have to destroy all your pre-existing typing habits, thus, you (need to) forget QWERTY (on a regular keyboard, phone fine).
+After you learn Colemak, good luck using other people's computers, or having them use yours.
 I now carry around a USB with Windows/Linux Colemak files (which isn't terrible since I always have a password-backup USB on me).
 Regardless, it's a hassle.
 Additionally, sometimes you do not have permissions to install layouts (school/works computers).
-To circumvent this, I was looking into building a physical middle-man between the keyboard and computer using an Arduino.
-The parts arrived but now that I'm at Berkeley and I have no free time (or, there are more fulfilling things to do with my free time).
-Maybe this summer.
-Anyways, more reasons not to use Colemak:

 If you use VeraCrypt or any other encryption system that requires unlocking the drive prior to the operating system loading (so, yes, LUKS) then typing your password is pain: your keyboard will be typing in QWERTY (unless you have a hardware Colemak keyboard, which you probably shouldn't).
 You can circumvent this by setting your keyboard layout temporarily to QWERTY, then typing your password like you normally would (just type what you would by pressing the keys as if they were Colemak), and you're set.
 Additionally, some (most) of Linux DE's do not load the layout on the initial lock screen so you'll have to slowly type it out.
 I've found that after a while my brain can store the QWERTY-muscle memory of my most common passwords so it's not terrible after you encode the important/common ones in your brain.